LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit2-advanced-c/module4/materials/exercises/double-copy/README.md

 # Exercise: Double Copy

-Write a program that prompts the user for a `string`, and then then echoes back a capitalized, "double" copy of the string, for example:
+Write a program that prompts the user for a `string`, and then then echoes back a "double" copy of the string.
+For example:

 ```
 $ ./doublecopy
 Whaddaya say, kid?
 hello
-HelloHello
+hellohello

 $ ./doublecopy
 Whaddaya say, kid?
 i'm learning about pointers and stuff
-I'm learning about pointers and stuffI'm learning about pointers and stuff
+i'm learning about pointers and stuffi'm learning about pointers and stuff
 ```